-Do you agree that the most important element to make a camping trip absolutely perfect is the old fashioned CAMPFIRE?
+One element that makes a camping trip absolutely perfect is the old fashioned campfire!

-There is in my opinion nothing better than after a day of exploring to sit around the fire, with family or friends, with a cold beer, a cuppa tea or glass of wine, toasting marshmallows, having a yarn or just sit there quietly, taking in the tranquillity of nature, staring at the flames, reflecting on the day?!
+There is nothing better after a day of exploring than to sit around the fire with family or friends, with a cold beer, a cup of tea or glass of wine, toasting marshmallows and having a yarn or just sitting quietly, enjoying the tranquillity of nature, staring at the flames and reflecting on the day.

-BUT we have some amazing news to share!
-You just found Halls Gap Lakeside Tourist Park where we DO ALLOW campfires all year around!!
-Of course not on days of total fire bans.
-For a small fee we deliver a fire drum & bag of wood to your site or cabin.
+Unfortunately, many parks do not allow fires or they are restricted to certain times of the year.
+Here at Halls Gap Lakeside Tourist Park we DO allow campfires all year round!
+Of course, we cannot allow them on days of total fire ban.
+For a small fee, we deliver a fire drum and bag of firewood to your site or cabin.

-We are one of only a handful of parks that still allow campfires and we do not want to stop you enjoying this integral part of camping.
-However, we are living in a National Park surrounded by bush and therefore we ask everybody to be sensible with the use of a firedrum, therefore, we have some rules in place about the use of a firedrum.
+We do not want to stop you enjoying this integral part of camping.
+As we are based in a National Park surrounded by bush we ask everybody to be sensible with the use of a firedrum!

-- Drums can be hired at $10 for the period of your stay and we will deliver to your site or cabin!
-When it is time to depart, you just leave your drums where they are and will pick them up & clean out the ashes!
+- Drums can be hired for $10 for the period of your stay and we will deliver to your site or cabin.
+When it is time to depart, you simply leave your drum and we collect & dispose of the ashes.

-- Campfires are allowed all year round except on total fire ban days declared by the CFA.
+- Campfires are allowed all year round, except on total fire ban days declared by the CFA.
 We will notify our guests when total fire ban has been declared.
-At management discretion, some days will be declared as a “no campfire day” due to severe weather warnings.
+At management’s discretion, some days will be declared as a “no campfire day” due to severe weather warnings.

 - Firewood must be contained within the fire drum.
 No long/large wood to be hanging out of the drum.
-Also, the blaze has to be kept at no more than 50cm above the height of the drum.
+Flames must be no more than 50cm above the height of the drum.

-- Fires can not be left unattended at any time and fires are to be distinguished before going to bed!
+- Fires cannot be left unattended at any time and fires are to be distinguished before going to bed!
 Last logs on at 10pm and ALL fires to be out at 11pm.
-A bucket will be provided and has to be filled with water and placed within 1 meter of the fire drum.
+A bucket will be provided and has to be filled with water and placed within 1 metre of the fire drum.

-- Wood is available for delivery to your site at $15 for around 25-30kg of dry red gum.
-If you wish to bring your own wood, make sure it is dry.
-Storage of wood on your campsite over 50kg is not permitted.
-As we strongly discourage firewood collection for several reasons we attach the following link.
+- Wood is available for delivery to your site at $15 per bag for around 20-25kg.
+If you wish to bring your own wood, please make sure it is dry.
+We strongly discourage firewood collection.
 The Forests Act 1958 and the Crown Land (Reserves) Act 1978 (for Shepparton Regional Park) and associated regulations establish the rules and outline penalties for domestic firewood collection, including fines up to $7380, up to 1-year imprisonment or both. – See more at: http://delwp.vic.gov.au/parks-forests-and-crown-land/firewood#sthash.fTkcZS27.dpuf

 - Children must be supervised by a responsible adult at all times.